Want to Be a Good Marketer? Stop Fearing Data

 - Avg.
 Session Duration: The average time spent by a user on your website

 - Bounce Rate: The percentage of visitors who navigated away from your site after viewing only one page

-Head on over to this blog post to learn more about getting started with Google Analytics for your dealership.
-You might even have fun doing it!
+Who knows — after you get started with Google Analytics for your dealership, you might even have fun doing it!

 2. Learn About Facebook’s Offline Events Tool

 Facebook Offline Events is an offline conversion tool that allows advertisers to see how many customers made a purchase or became a lead after seeing a Facebook ad.